wp-plugins/fix-event-calendar-caching/readme.txt

 == Changelog ==

+= 2.0.0 =
+* Fixed problems with the calendar pages.
+A bug was preventing agenda, week, and day view from working properly.
+* Creates a unique cache file for each event-calendar javascript link

 = 1.2.0 =
 * Cached javascript is now cleared when the event calendar settings are updated
 * Refactored code to improve code reuse